 Typically the ride is broken down into sections – the most common, or area we recommend the most, is a 4-7 day ride from Mile 0 in Midway to Penticton.
 This is known as the Carmi Subdivision.
 This takes about 4 days comfortably and adding 2-3 days layover time to explore Naramata, Penticton and cycling south to Oliver is highly recommended.

-We now have maps available for the KVR – designed and printed locally they are 100% KVR – with detail on how to get into places off the trail such as Beaverdell, Rock Creek and Naramata – these 11 x 17″ full colour maps are 2-sided – each with an overview of the KVR plus one section.
+We now have maps available for the KVR – designed and printed locally they are 100% KVR – with detail on how to get into places off the trail such as Beaverdell, Rock Creek and Naramata – these 11 x 17″ full colour maps are 2-sided.
 Midway to Beaverdell, Beaverdell to Myra Canyon, McCulloch to Chute including Myra Canyon and Chute Lake to Penticton comprise the Carmi Subdivision – or the popular Midway to Penticton route.

-Add the city of Penticton plus the Southern Spur Route to Oliver & Osoyoos for a set of 6.
+Add the city of Penticton plus the Southern Spur Route to Oliver & Osoyoos for a set of 6 – there is also a one-sided “overview map” of the KVR.

-Have them shipped to help you plan your route, or pick them up in Penticton – email us for information email@example.com
+Have them shipped to help you plan your route or email us for information firstname.lastname@example.org

 Much of the KVR is what we would call a “wilderness trail” so yes, you need to have a good awareness and be prepared to take precautionary measures.
 Wildlife you may encounter includes cougars, coyotes, deer, moose, elk, wolves, bears, badgers, marmots, rattlesnakes as well as insects – mosquitos can be prolific from May to July and most importantly wasps in August and September when they can become aggressive.
 Be sure to take a good first aid kit with you including anti-histamines.
 You may want to consider carrying bear spray, but making noise and staying together is your best way to avoid unwanted contact with wildlife.
 This helps to let the animals know you are approaching and gives them time to move away.